TummalaSharmila/Genomic-Data-Analysis-and-Precision-Medicine/README.md

 The comparison between mock and SARS-CoV-2 infected cells reveals a strong transcriptional response to infection, with a majority of genes being upregulated.

 The comparison between 24H and 72H in SARS-CoV-2 infected cells suggests a dynamic change in gene expression over time, with a slight trend toward decreased expression at the earlier time point.
+These results suggest that SARS-CoV-2 infection triggers a robust host transcriptional response, characterized by the upregulation of immune and inflammatory genes, which may reflect the activation of antiviral defenses.
+The dynamic changes in gene expression over time indicate a shifting host response, possibly reflecting viral replication cycles and adaptation.
+Such transcriptional profiles could serve as potential biomarkers for infection severity or progression and may inform the development of targeted therapies or diagnostic strategies for COVID-19.